networknt/light-doc/content/en/tutorial/proxy/_index.md

 reviewed: true
 ---

-Light-proxy is a critical service component that can glue all other alien APIs into the light platform ecosystem without re-writing.
+Light-proxy is a critical service component that can glue all other alien APIs into the Light ecosystem without re-writing.
 Once putting light-proxy in front of legacy APIs, these API can enjoy all the cross-cutting concerns provided by the light-platform, such as security, metrics, auditing, traceability, validation, service registry/discovery, etc. From the consumer point of view, your backend API looks just like an API built on top of light-4j frameworks.

 ### OpenAPI 3.0 Backend